 missions, and commercial cargo resupply, recovery, and reboost services

 for the International Space Station.
-It is being
+It was being

 developed by Rocketplane Kistler,

-a company which has recently won an award from NASA of more than $200 million
+a company which won an award from NASA of more than $200 million

-to help with work on the K-1, especially as it relates to the ISS.
+to help with work on the K-1, especially as it related to the ISS.

 vacuum thrust of 395,000 lbf (1,760 kN).